 NATIONAL VICE PRESIDENT

-Throughout Tammy Jones’ early childhood, her dad was in the Army, and the patriotism and service to others he instilled had a big impact on her.
+Tammy Jones’ dad was in the Army throughout her early childhood, and the patriotism and service to others he instilled had a big impact on her.
 During high school, Jones enjoyed participating in both the Army and Navy Junior Reserve Officer Training Corps.
-After graduating, in December 1985, she decided to enlist in the U.S. Air Force.
+After graduating in December 1985, she decided to enlist in the U.S. Air Force.

-While on active duty in the Air Force, at the age of 19, Jones was stationed in England as a maintenance scheduler for F-111 aircraft when she had a motor vehicle accident.
+While on active duty in the Air Force, at the age of 19, Jones had a motor vehicle accident when she was stationed in England as a maintenance scheduler for F-111 aircraft.
 This resulted in a complete spinal cord injury, leaving her a quadriplegic.

 In 1986, during her initial rehabilitation at Stoke Mandeville Hospital Spinal Injuries Center, a social worker told Jones and her family to look into Paralyzed Veterans of America when they returned to the U.S. A few months later, after arriving at James A. Haley VA Medical Center in Tampa, FL, Jones met a gentleman from PVA who was there to help her.
 For Jones, that was the beginning of a wonderful relationship with the organization.

 Since joining PVA in 1987, Jones has been involved with multiple chapters of the organization.
-She has been a board member, sports and recreation director, secretary, Vice President of the Texas Chapter, and most recently served as President of the Texas Chapter.
+She has been a board member, sports and recreation director, secretary, Vice President of the Texas Chapter, and has most recently served as President of the Texas Chapter.

-Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injury and disorders.
+Jones wants people to be aware of the impact that PVA’s collaboration with Yale University’s Center for Neuroscience and Regeneration, and the University of Pittsburgh’s Human Engineering Research Laboratories, has had on research advances to benefit the lives of individuals with spinal cord injuries and disorders.

 Married since 1999, Jones and her husband, Dale, enjoy riding on their motorcycle and making the most out of each day.
 Jones’ hobbies include NASCAR, hunting, music, and adaptive sports.